Hà Giang province: Khu nhà Dòng họ Vương

 The Vương family mansion is an architectural heritage landmark in Sà Phìn commune, Đồng Văn district that was listed by the government in 1993.
 At the start of the 20th century, Vương Chính Đức, a member of the H'Mông people, was appointed the Bang Tá and he had the family residence expanded into a mansion from where he worked.
 It is of a style that is rare in this mountainous region of northern Vietnam.
 The building was designed in the style of the later period of the Qing dynasty of China, and is grouped into three sections, the front, middle and rear.
 It comprises six lengthwise and four sideways buildings, two levels, 64 rooms and 1120 m of land space.
 The building is surrounded by a stone wall, with a width of 0.6–0.9 m and a height of 2.5–3 m.
 The mansion is 145 km to the northwest of Hà Giang city and 24 km to the southwest of the district of Đồng Văn.

+Nho Quế River

+The Nho Quế River originates in Yunnan Province, China, and flows through Đồng Văn and Mèo Vạc districts before joining the Gâm River.
+The river is known for the deep canyon it forms beneath the Mã Pí Lèng Pass, often described as one of the deepest river gorges in Southeast Asia.
+Boat tours along the river provide views of steep limestone cliffs and emerald-coloured waters, making it one of Hà Giang’s most photographed natural attractions.